Skip to main content

 Blinatumomab (Blincyto)

-Blinatumomab is a special kind of monoclonal antibody because it can attach to 2 different proteins at the same time.
-One part of blinatumomab attaches to the CD19 protein, which is found on B cells.
+Blinatumomab is a special kind of monoclonal antibody known as a bispecific T-cell engager (BiTE).
+It can attach to 2 different proteins at the same time.
+One part of blinatumomab attaches to the CD19 protein, which is found on B cells, including some leukemia cells.
 Another part attaches to CD3, a protein found on immune cells called T cells.
-By binding to both of these proteins, this drug brings the cancer cells and immune cells together, which helps the immune system attack the cancer cells.
+By binding to both of these proteins, this drug brings the leukemia cells and immune cells together, which helps the immune system attack the leukemia cells.

 The most common side effects are fever, headache, swelling of the feet and hands, nausea, tremor, rash, constipation, and low blood potassium levels.
 It can also cause low white blood cell counts, which increase the risk of serious infection.